Marsilea-viz/marsilea/docs/source/tutorial/concatenation.rst

     >>> h2.render()

-To horizontally concatenate heatmaps, use add operator **+**.
+To concatenate heatmaps horizontally, simply use the add operator **+**.:

 .. plot::
     :context: close-figs

     >>> (h1 + h2).render()

-But this is not cool, the two heatmap stick together too closely.
-Don't worry, we can add space between two heatmaps by adding a number.
+But if the heatmaps appear too close together, don't fret!
+You can add space between them by including a number:

 .. plot::
     :context: close-figs

     >>> (h1 + .2 + h2).render()

-To vertically concatenate heatmaps, use divide operator **/**
+For vertical concatenation, use the divide operator **/**:

 .. plot::
     :context: close-figs

     >>> (h1 / .2 / h2).render()

-Notice that the width of :code:`h1` is 5 and the width of :code:`h2` is 3.
-The heatmap :code:`h2` concatenated to the main heatmap :code:`h1` will be subject to the layout of main heatmap.
-So the width of :code:`h2` becomes 5 which is the same as :code:`h1` after concatenation.
+Take note that when concatenating, the width of the secondary heatmap(s) will be adjusted to match the main heatmap's layout.
+For example, the width of :code:`h2` becomes 5 to match :code:`h1`

 Legends
 -------

-It is important to remember that legends should be added after concatenations.
-So that heatgraphy can layout legends from all your heatmaps.
+It's crucial to add legends after concatenation, so Heatgraphy can effectively arrange legends from all your heatmaps.

 .. plot::